 The Company's principal mining operation is the Song Jiagou Gold Mine Project of the Muping mineral property, located in the Chinese province of Shandong.
 Majestic through its 94% owned subsidiary Majestic Yantai Gold Ltd. ("Majestic Yantai") holds its interest in Muping.
 The Company commenced commercial gold production at the Song Jiagou Gold Mine Project in May 2011.

 OVERALL PERFORMANCE

-Highlights for the year ended September 30, 2012 and up to the date of this MD&A are summarized as follows:
+Performance for the three months ended December 31, 2012 and up to the date of this MD&A are summarized as follows: